-6. But, our master is ready to forgive
+6. Jesus our Master is ready to forgive Us

 A. The purpose of this story was to warn us.
 Some here today have known God’s love, but you have been lulled to sleep by Satan.

 B. The Father is ready to take you back.
-“Him that cometh to me I will in nowise cast out!”
+The Bible says, “Him that cometh to me I will in no wise cast out!”
+(John 6:37)

 C. If you are like that servant, go before God in repentance.
 He will pardon your sin and restore you.